jcdaniels20/cs326-final-omicron/docs/milestone3.md

     email: String       // account email
 }

+Photo Documentation
+{
+    id: ObjectId,
+    Photo Title:  String, // the unique title given to a sighting Species  name: String, // name of species sighting is of File : file, // the date of the sighting (12/31/1998) }
 ________________________________________________________________________

 -Division of Labor-

 Jarrod Daniels: Database and back end setup/configuration, Create Sighting, View Sighting on sightings home page.
-Michael Lai:    Delete sightings and new user login
+Michael Lai:    Delete sightings and new user login Johnny Wu: Edit photos, edit sighting